Joseph Barbera: Television

-The first offering from the new company was The Ruff & Reddy Show, a series which detailed the friendship between a dog and cat.
+The first offering from the new company was The Ruff & Reddy Show, a series which detailed the friendship between a dog and a cat.
 Despite a lukewarm response for their first theatrical venture, Loopy De Loop, Hanna-Barbera soon established themselves with two successful television series: The Huckleberry Hound Show and The Yogi Bear Show.
 A 1960 survey showed that half of the viewers of Huckleberry Hound were adults.
 This prompted the company to create a new animated series, The Flintstones.
 A parody of The Honeymooners, the new show followed a typical Stone Age family with home appliances, talking animals, and celebrity guests.
 With an audience of both children and adults, The Flintstones became the first animated prime-time show to be a hit.
-Fred Flintstone's signature exclamation "yabba dabba doo" soon entered everyday usage, and the show boosted the studio to the top of the TV cartoon field.
+Fred Flintstone's signature exclamation, "yabba dabba doo", soon entered everyday usage, and the show boosted the studio to the top of the TV cartoon field.
 The company later produced a futuristic version of The Flintstones, known as The Jetsons.
 Although both shows reappeared in the 1970s and 1980s, The Flintstones was far more popular.